mamirulhaq/qrgenerator/README.md

 ./setup.sh
 ```

-You can input your logo in folder 'static'.
+Input your logo in folder 'static'.

 # UNINSTALL